 Christopher Lee has told a story (in The Films of Christopher Lee) that when he tried to perform a scene of his being shot the way he'd seen people shot in WWII — "I put an expression of slight surprise on my face and slowly sank to the floor with great dignity" — the people on set found it hilarious.

 For those who didn't see the DVD extras, Christopher Lee served with the Special Operations Executive in World War II.
 The SOE's job was to perform sabotage across Europe.
-While the actions of all SOE agents are still classified, during filming of The Lord of the Rings, Christopher Lee told Peter Jackson exactly what kind of sound Saruman would make on being fatally stabbed in the back.
+While the actions of all SOE agents are still classified, during filming of The Lord of the Rings, Christopher Lee told Peter Jackson from firsthand experience exactly what kind of sound Saruman would make on being fatally stabbed in the back.

 Lee was also turned down for a role in The Longest Day... for not looking like a military man.
 Which would actually make sense, the SOE were involved in covert actions more than direct combat and looking like a regular soldier would actually be a disadvantage.